Skip to content

 How Claude Code Turned a Marketer Into an iOS Developer

-Let me tell you about my professional background, because it’s relevant for the next part of the story.
+Let me tell you about my professional background, because it’s relevant for what comes next.

 I’m a marketer.
 I’ve been one for more than nine years.
 I’ve founded and sold a creative media agency, worked in product marketing for SaaS companies, managed millions in paid media budgets, run SEO operations across a dozen markets, and led growth for startups to scaleups.

 What I have never done, not once, is write a line of Swift.
-Or any compiled programming language, for that matter.
-I don’t have a computer science degree.
-I didn’t take a bootcamp.
+No computer science degree.
+No bootcamp.
 What I had was Claude Code and a very clear picture of what I wanted to build.

 And yet, One Good Thing is a native iOS app.
 Written in Swift.
 Built with SwiftUI.
-Powered by Firebase for authentication and cloud data.
-Using SwiftData for local persistence.
+Firebase for authentication and cloud data.
+SwiftData for local persistence.
 StoreKit 2 for subscriptions.
 WidgetKit for home screen widgets.
 ActivityKit for Live Activities on the Lock Screen and Dynamic Island.
-HealthKit integration for logging mindful minutes to Apple Health.
 WatchConnectivity for syncing with Apple Watch.
 PostHog for analytics.
 Custom Canvas-drawn illustrations.
 A server-side personalization algorithm running on Cloud Functions.
 A full landing page with scroll-triggered animations.
 An email system with lifecycle emails.
 Built for accessibility from day one.

 Over 34,000 lines of code across 209 files in five languages.
 Nine development batches, then a tenth for features I thought were post-launch.
-Seven builds before submission to the App Store.
+Seven builds before App Store submission.

 The Great Leveler (And Why the Moat Has Moved)